 • in your joints to cause horrible, painful arthritis

 If iron levels are kept in the normal range, there is no tissue damage and a person with hemochromatosis can live a perfectly normal life.
 Every few months the doctor does a blood test called ferritin, a measure of how much iron is deposited in the person's tissues.
 When blood levels of ferritin are too high, the excess iron is easily removed by drawing a pint or two of blood.
 This blood is perfectly healthy so it can be used in blood banks, although some (including the American Red Cross) refuse to accept it.

-Hemingway the Man Ernest Miller Hemingway was born on July 21, 1899 in Oak Park, Illinois.
+Ernest Miller Hemingway was born on July 21, 1899 in Oak Park, Illinois.
 His father, Clarence Edmonds Hemingway, was a doctor.
 His mother was a talented but neurotic woman who dressed Ernest and his sister as little girls and tried to pass them off as twins.
-After high school, Ernest worked as a reporter for The Kansas City Star, but soon left to join the American Red Cross to serve in Italy during World War I.
+After high school, Ernest worked as a reporter for the Kansas City Star, but soon left to join the American Red Cross to serve as an ambulance driver in Italy during World War I.